vinayphys/discussion2020/_posts/2019-06-21-glassy_dynamics_embryonic_tissues.markdown

 title:  "Glassy Dynamics in Embryonic Tissues"
 date:   2019-06-21 18:52:21 -0500
 ---

-[Vinay](https://www.imsc.res.in/~vinayv/) will lead the first discussion of this season.
-He will be talking about an aspect of developmental biology where researchers have shown similarity between micromechanical movement of embryonic cells and glassy dynamics.
-Such study is expected to reveal the
+[Vinay](https://www.imsc.res.in/~vinayv/) will initiate the first discussion of this season.
+He will be talking about an aspect of developmental biology where researchers have shown a similarity between micromechanical movements of embryonic cells and glassy dynamics.
+The tools from glassy physics can help in understanding the behavioral change of a group of cells from fluid-like to solid-like.
+Such a study is expected to reveal the intricacies of organs gaining their shape during embryonic development.

 ## Time and venue for the Discussion:
 **Time:** Friday (June 21, 2019), 2:15 PM